1943 Frankford Junction train wreck

-The Frankford Junction train wreck occurred on September 6, 1943, when Pennsylvania Railroad's premier train, the Congressional Limited, crashed at Frankford Junction in the Kensington neighborhood of Philadelphia, Pennsylvania in the United States, killing 79 people and injuring 117 others.
+The Frankford Junction train wreck occurred on September 6, 1943, when one Pennsylvania Railroad's premier trains, the Congressional Limited, crashed at Frankford Junction in the Kensington neighborhood of Philadelphia, Pennsylvania, in the United States, killing 79 people and injuring 117 others.

 Train

-The Congressional Limited traveled between Washington D.C. and New York City, normally making one stop in Newark, New Jersey, covering the 236 mi in 3½ hours at speeds up to 80 mph, remarkable at the time.
-As it was the Labor Day Weekend in 1943, the company laid on 16-car trains to accommodate the expected high demand.
+The Congressional Limited traveled between Washington, D.C., and New York City, normally making one stop in Newark, New Jersey, covering the 236 mi in 3½ hours at speeds up to 80 mph, remarkable at the time.
+As it was Labor Day in 1943, the company laid on 16-car trains to accommodate the expected high demand.
 At Washington's Union Station on Monday, September 6, 541 passengers boarded the 4 p.m. train, its 16 cars hauled by PRR GG1 electric locomotive number 4930, scheduled to travel nonstop to Pennsylvania Station, New York.